emahuni/sails-util-micro-apps/README.md

 Inject self-contained Micro-Apps into your Sails App using a hook.
 Each micro-app is a mini sails app that you can develop decoupled from your main apps, which you then inject using this util.

+>You can use [Micro App Generator: sails-generator-micro-app](https://npmjs.com/package/sails-generator-micro-app) to quickly generate an installable Micro-App.

 This approach allows you to make mini app's that you can reuse in larger apps, thereby adopting a micro-services architecture in Sails.

 ## Features & Recommendations